Last Updated On November 16th, 2018

 Apart from making purchases, the RFR token will also be used by developers for fee payment so that their games get featured on the inbuilt marketplace and get more traffic.
 Additionally, the developers can reward influencers who help sell their games using RFR tokens.

 Another use of the token is that it can allow those who sell digital goods on the platform to pay for listings which are distributed to others in the community.
-These uses for RFR tokens will generate demand for the currency over a period of time especially as the platform gains widespread adoption.
+These uses for RFR tokens will generate demand for the currency over a period of time especially as news spread and it gains adoption.

 Capitalization and Allocation

-The total supply for the RFR token is 5 million tokens which have already been premined.
+The total supply for the RFR ICO token is 5 million tokens which have already been premined.
 Exactly 50% of this will be available during the upcoming token sale.
 This is a total of 2.5 million tokens.
-Every token will be sold at $0.01 so as to reach the token sale hard cap that has been set at $25 million.
+During the ICO, every token will be sold at $0.01 so as to reach the token sale hard cap that has been set at $25 million.

 The remaining 50% of the tokens will be allocated as follows: